mattdevtx/lumber_buddies/README.md

 # Lumber Buddies - A Web Game about a Lumberyard

 ## About
-The goal of the game will be to  keep customers happy by fulfilling their orders as they enter the lumberyard.
+The goal of the game will be to  keep your managers happy by loading the delivery trucks as they enter the lumberyard.

 ## Built with:
 * HTML